microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 ## Registering your application
 If you have already registered a single-page web or an Android application, you can reuse the same application registration.
 To find that registration go to [Microsoft | App registrations](https://ms.portal.azure.com/#view/Microsoft_AAD_IAM/ActiveDirectoryMenuBlade/~/RegisteredApps) and select your existing application registration in the list.
 This will open a page describing your application registration.

- If you have not yet registered an application or wish to use a new registration, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app) to register your application.
+ If you have not yet registered an application or wish to use a new registration, complete the steps in [Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).

 Now that you have created a application registration, you can extend it to iOS as follows.
 On the Azure page describing your app registration:
 1. Open the *Authentication* tab on the left of that page